The Three Marys

 She was a castaway, ill, possessed by demons, beyond hope or help in her society.
 That she had seven demons says that she was seriously dysfunctional, seriously disconnected emotionally, physically, spiritually.
 Jesus personally cast out her demons and brought her back to a right mind, and from that time she served and supported His ministry along with the other women.

 When you read her actions after the crucifixion however, you get the sense that she was a strong character and leader among the women.
-IE - She ran ahead to the tomb (Jn.20:1)
+For example, she ran ahead to the tomb (John 20:1).

 - She reports to Peter and John and then is joined by the other women.